 Aim of research

-The aim is to determine the influence of more intensive, two-stage mixing processes on the early hydration and microstructure formation of differently composed, ressource-efficient Portland-composite cements and composite cements and also on the strength development and durability of concrete.
-Systematically, it is determined to what extent the cement performance can be improved by more intensive, two-stage mixing and the combination of limestone and blast furnace slag or fly ash or calcined clay, and the proportion of raw material-intensive and also energy-intensive clinker can be used more efficiently or further reduced.
+The aim was to determine the influence of more intensive, two-stage mixing processes on the early hydration and microstructure formation of differently composed, ressource-efficient Portland-composite cements and composite cements and also on the strength development and durability of concrete.
+Systematically, it was determined to what extent the cement performance can be improved by more intensive, two-stage mixing and the combination of limestone and blast furnace slag or fly ash or calcined clay.

 Methods